-The island power is typically available from 2:00 pm to 5:00 am (although there has been times when the village generator has been down for up to three weeks).
+The island power is typically available from 2:00 pm to 5:00 am (although there has been times when the village generator has been down for up to five weeks).
 LCB&B has a backup generator (5 actually, see tropical island disclaimer above), we have the ability to provide our own power for at least a portion of the time.
 There are and will be times the village power will go down without warning, when it does it usually happens at night.
 This means that your fans and lights will not function (unless you have had the forsight to reserve a Master Suite Gulliver or a Master Suite Crusoe style cabin, and even then on rare times that will not be available, see tropical island disclaimer above).
 Generally electricity is available at LCB&B from 2:00 am to 5:00am.
 Read our "Do you need air conditioning", and "Do some bungalows have power available when there is no village power" questions above.

 What type of plug in do we need?